 Bread knife – whilst most bread comes sliced, some certain types of bread, like focaccia and panini bread, will need to be cut open by yours truly.
 To do this, you shouldn’t just use any knife.
 The serrated edge of a bread knife will enable you to saw through it, whereas a flat knife would just squash the bread.

 Knife sharpening/honing rod – all knives become blunt over time, and one of these will certainly put a bit of sharpness back into them.
 This is particularly important if you don’t have quite enough money to really splash out on a good knife or set of knives, as cheaper knives tend to dull more quickly.

 Chopping/cutting board(s) – it’s no good having the best knives in the world if you’ve not got anything to prepare your food on.
 Whether you choose plastic or good ol’ fashioned wood is up to you.
-However, ideally you’ll have several boards for different type of food (raw meat, washed vegetables, fish, dairy).
-This can reduce the risk of cross contamination in the kitchen which could result in food poisoning.
+Ideally, you’ll have several boards for different type of food (raw meat, washed vegetables, fish, dairy).
+This can reduce the risk of cross-contamination in the kitchen which could result in food poisoning.

 Kitchen shears/scissors – these are incredibly versatile and can make your food preparation a lot easier.
 Use them to cut strips of meat, or just quickly chop up dried fruit or veg.